daijiang/julia-ecology-lesson/05-loops-and-functions.md

 title: Data workflows and automation
 ---

-So far, we've used Python and the pandas library to explore and manipulate individual datasets by hand, much like we would do in a spreadsheet.
-The beauty of using a programming language like Python, though, comes from the ability to automate data processing through the use of loops and functions.
+So far, we've used Julia to explore and manipulate individual datasets by hand, much like we would do in a spreadsheet.
+The beauty of using a programming language like Julia, though, comes from the ability to automate data processing through the use of loops and functions.

 # Learning Objectives

-* Review the basics of a python for loop
+* Review the basics of a Julia `for` loop
 * Review how to create a function
 * Learn how to loop through a directory of files, to automate processing
-* Learn the basics of conditional statements (if, then, else)
+* Learn the basics of conditional statements (`if`, `then`, `else`)

 ## For loops